 My Top 10 Ways You Can Help Someone With Postpartum Depression

-2. Offer to watch the little one and suggest she has a nice long bubble bath – it’s tough when someone needs you 24/7 and even something as simple as some peace and quiet to have a bath can really help, some days we’re lucky to grab a quick shower.
+2. Offer to watch the little one and suggest she has a nice long bubble bath.
+It’s tough when someone needs you 24/7 and even something as simple as some peace and quiet to have a bath can really help, some days we’re lucky to grab a quick shower.
 It’s important to have ‘alone time’ and just do what you want to do.

-3. Make sure she gets some sleep – this is a tough one with a baby, do you have grandparents who could have your little one for a night to try and get some rest?
+3. Make sure she gets some sleep – this is a tough one with a baby.
+Do you have parents who could have your little one for a night to try and get some rest?
 Make sure she understands that it’s OK to sleep when the baby sleeps and that you don’t expect her to being doing cooking and cleaning – but resting herself to.

 6. Explain to her a happy mum is a happy baby.
-There’s no shame in taking 5 mins out for yourself or having someone babysit for a couple of hours.
+There’s no shame in taking 5 minutes out for yourself or having someone babysit for a couple of hours.
 Everyone needs a break.
 No-one is the perfect mum – good enough is perfect enough.

 8. Take time everyday to ask how she really is – fine often isn’t fine – explain that you’re there to listen and help her not to judge.
 Explain she can tell you anything no matter how ‘out there’ it may seem.